shadybraden/loggifly/README.md

 ---

-# Logsend Configuration
+# Loggifly Configuration

-While there are some settings you can set via environment variables most of the configuration for Logsend happens in the config.yaml file.
+While there are some settings you can set via environment variables most of the configuration for Loggifly happens in the config.yaml file.
-You can find the installation walkthrough [here](https://github.com/clemcer/logsend#installation-via-docker-compose) if you are impatient and want to skip the config explanation.
+You can find the installation walkthrough [here](https://github.com/clemcer/Loggifly#installation-via-docker-compose) if you are impatient and want to skip the config explanation.

 ---